Jordan Poole: Warriors' apprentice 'Splash Brother' on learning from all-time great Stephen Curry

 Poole is in an incredibly fortunate position, being able to learn off the two finest NBA Playoffs distance shooters off all-time (Thompson officially went second in the list above LeBron James with his second three-pointer of Game 1) and one of the greatest point guards of all time in Curry.

-That is something he appreciates, and he reckons it has really helped with the development of his game.
+That is something Poole appreciates, and he reckons it has really helped with the development of his game.

 "Tremendously," said Poole.
 "Being able just to watch him night and night out, ask him questions about how he moves off the ball, what he looks for, how he creates space, how to get open looks.